 However, Skype does not necessarily backup messages (and ePHI) sent via the platform, and neither does it keep a HIPAA-compliant audit trail by default.
+Furthermore, the Skype platform has to be configured to automatically log users out of the system after a period of inactivity.
 Skype for Business can be made HIPAA compliant if the Enterprise E3 or E5 package is bought.
-These include the ability to establish an archive that stores all communications which is necessary for HIPAA compliance.
+These packages include the ability to establish an archive that stores all communications which is necessary for HIPAA compliance.

 Can Skype be deemed a HIPAA Compliant Communications Platform?